OCR-D/ocrd_fileformat/README.md

 <details>
   <summary><code>ocrd-fileformat-transform -h</code></summary>
   <pre>
-Usage: ocrd-fileformat-transform [OPTIONS]
+Usage: ocrd-fileformat-transform [worker|server] [OPTIONS]

   Convert between OCR file formats

-  &gt; Processor base class and helper functions.
-A processor is a tool &gt; that implements the uniform OCR-D command-line interface for run- &gt; time data processing.
-That is, it executes a single workflow step, &gt; or a combination of workflow steps, on the workspace (represented by &gt; local METS).
-It reads input files for all or requested physical &gt; pages of the input fileGrp(s), and writes output files for them into &gt; the output fileGrp(s).
-It may take  a number of optional or &gt; mandatory parameters.
-Process the :py:attr:`workspace`  from the &gt; given :py:attr:`input_file_grp` to the given &gt; :py:attr:`output_file_grp` for the given :py:attr:`page_id` under &gt; the given :py:attr:`parameter`.

-  &gt; (This contains the main functionality and needs to be overridden by &gt; subclasses.)

-Options:
+  > Transform pages with ocr-fileformat

+  > For each page, download input file, pass it to ``ocr-transform``
+  > with `from-to` format specifier and optionally `script-args` for
+  > conversion.
+Then add the resulting file to the output file group.

+  > Handle output MIME type and file name suffix according to target
+  > format.

+Subcommands:
+    worker      Start a processing worker rather than do local processing server      Start a processor server rather than do local processing

+Options for processing:
-  -I, --input-file-grp USE        File group(s) used as input -O, --output-file-grp USE       File group(s) used as output -g, --page-id ID                Physical page ID(s) to process --overwrite                     Remove existing output pages/images
+  -m, --mets URL-PATH             URL or file path of METS to process [./mets.xml] -w, --working-dir PATH          Working directory of local workspace [dirname(URL-PATH)] -I, --input-file-grp USE        File group(s) used as input -O, --output-file-grp USE       File group(s) used as output -g, --page-id ID                Physical page ID(s) to process instead of full document [] --overwrite                     Remove existing output pages/images
+                                  (with "--page-id", remove only those).
+                                  Short-hand for OCRD_EXISTING_OUTPUT=OVERWRITE
+  --debug                         Abort on any errors with full stack trace.
+                                  Short-hand for OCRD_MISSING_OUTPUT=ABORT
+  --profile                       Enable profiling
-                                  (with --page-id, remove only those) -p, --parameter JSON-PATH       Parameters, either verbatim JSON string or JSON file path -P, --param-override KEY VAL    Override a single JSON object key-value pair, taking precedence over --parameter -s, --server HOST PORT WORKERS  Run web server instead of one-shot processing (shifts mets/working-dir/page-id options to
+  --profile-file PROF-PATH        Write cProfile stats to PROF-PATH.
+Implies "--profile" -p, --parameter JSON-PATH       Parameters, either verbatim JSON string
+                                  or JSON file path -P, --param-override KEY VAL    Override a single JSON object key-value pair, taking precedence over --parameter -U, --mets-server-url URL       URL of a METS Server for parallel incremental access to METS If URL starts with http:// start an HTTP server there, otherwise URL is a path to an on-demand-created unix socket -l, --log-level [OFF|ERROR|WARN|INFO|DEBUG|TRACE]
-                                   HTTP request arguments); pass network interface
-                                  to bind to, TCP port, number of worker processes -m, --mets URL-PATH             URL or file path of METS to process -w, --working-dir PATH          Working directory of local workspace -l, --log-level [OFF|ERROR|WARN|INFO|DEBUG|TRACE]
-                                  Log level
+                                  Override log level globally [INFO] --log-filename LOG-PATH         File to redirect stderr logging to (overriding ocrd_logging.conf).

+Options for information:
-  -C, --show-resource RESNAME     Dump the content of processor resource RESNAME -L, --list-resources            List names of processor resources -J, --dump-json                 Dump tool description as JSON and exit -h, --help                      This help message -V, --version                   Show version
+  -C, --show-resource RESNAME     Dump the content of processor resource RESNAME -L, --list-resources            List names of processor resources -J, --dump-json                 Dump tool description as JSON -D, --dump-module-dir           Show the 'module' resource location path for this processor -h, --help                      Show this message -V, --version                   Show version

 Parameters: